top of page

 ✧ When is a Death Doula usually hired?

-A Death Doula's services are most beneficial when they begin long before death is imminent.
-Starting early gives us time to build trust, explore your wishes, and create a customized care plan for you.
-Due to the depth of this work and to ensure the highest level of care, I limit my end-of-life doula caseload to 5 clients at a time.
-If you are considering end-of-life support, I encourage you to book a free discovery call to get the conversation started.
-Connecting ahead of time increases the likelihood that I’ll be available to support you when you need it most.
+Some families reach out early in the journey, while others seek support closer to the end.
+My services are most beneficial when they begin long before death is imminent as it gives us time to build trust, explore your wishes, and create a customized end-of-life care plan for you.
+If you are considering end-of-life support, I encourage you to book a free Discovery Call to get the conversation started.
+Due to the depth and presence required for this work, I limit my caseload to 5 clients at a time.
+Connecting early increases the likelihood that I’ll be available to support you when you need it most.

 ✧ How long does a Doula-Client relationship last?

-Doula relationships are flexible and time-bound, shaped by a client’s needs and stage of life.
-Most doula–client relationships last weeks to months, and less commonly may extend up to a couple of years when support begins early and continues gradually over time.
+Doula relationships are shaped by a client’s needs and stage of life.
+Most doula–client relationships last few months to one year.
+In some cases, the relationship may extend up to a couple of years when support begins early and continues gradually over time.
 Some clients seek short-term support for Advance Care Planning or clarifying wishes, while others engage more ongoing support as illness progresses or as they approach end of life.

 ✧ Can a Death Doula be my healthcare representative?

-No. In British Columbia, a healthcare representative (or substitute decision-maker) is a legal role with authority to make medical decisions when a person cannot.
+In British Columbia, a healthcare representative is a legal role with authority to make medical decisions when a person cannot.
 This role can last many years and carries ongoing availability and legal responsibility, sometimes decades into the future.
 A Death Doula is usually hired for a finite amount of time.
-We can help clarify your values, wishes, and goals for care, guide you through Advance Care Planning, offer emotional, spiritual, and practical support, but it is outside the scope of a Doula’s role to make legal decisions for clients.
+I can help clarify your values, wishes, and goals for care, guide you through Advance Care Planning, offer emotional, spiritual, and practical support, but it is outside the scope of a Doula’s role to make legal decisions for clients.

 ✧ What if I don’t have family or children?